-We assign OLB a baa3 score for Liquidity, two notches below the initial score, to reflect in particular the fact that its year-end 2021 liquid resource levels were inflated above normal levels because of the liquidity offered through the TLTRO III participation.
-Therefore, our assigned score is based on our understanding that OLB targets lower levels of liquid resources than reflected on its year-end 2021 balance sheet.
+We assign OLB a baa3 score for Liquidity, two notches below the initial score, to reflect in particular that we expect some decline in liquid resources once the market environment and progress in the acquisition and integration of Degussa Bank allow for it.
+Therefore, our assigned score is based on our understanding that OLB targets lower levels of liquid resources than reflected on its year-end 2022 balance sheet.

-As of September 2022, OLB's liquidity coverage ratio was a solid 147.3% (as of year-end 2021: 142.5%).
+As of December 2022, OLB's liquidity coverage ratio was a solid 173.9% and it rose further to 179.6% as of June 2023.
 Upon the repayment of the temporary TLTRO III funding, we expect liquid resources to recede, while OLB will likely maintain ample buffers to regulatory funding and liquidity ratio limits.
-Following the increase in the ECB's policy rates in 2022, the maintenance of additional liquid resource balances will involve lower opportunity costs for banks.
-OLB, in line with many peers had initially shifted liquid resources out of lowly remunerated cash holdings.
-As of 30 September 2022, OLB's cash position shrank to $\leq 0.9$ billion, from $\leq 2.2$ billion as of year-end 2021, while in turn, the bank's interbank receivables rose to $\leq 2.5$ billion from $\leq 1.0$ billion.
-As of year-end 2022, however, OLB rebuilt its cash position to $\leq 1.5$ billion and deflated its interbank receivables to $\leq 0.8$ billion, according to the bank's preliminary numbers.
-The bank's $\leq 2.7$ billion securities portfolio as of September 2022 was almost entirely held in fair value through OCI accounting categories, and OLB had only very moderate losses recognised in OCI, reflecting the strong offsetting effects of interest rate swaps employed as micro and macro hedges, which OLB significantly built up during 2021.
+Following the increase in the ECB's policy rates, the maintenance of additional liquid resource balances will involve lower opportunity costs for banks.
+As of year-end 2022, OLB had a cash position of €1.5 billion and interbank receivables of €0.8 billion.
+The bank's €3.2 billion securities portfolio as of December 2022 was almost entirely held in fair value through OCI accounting categories, and OLB had only very moderate losses recognised in OCI, reflecting the strong offsetting effects of interest rate swaps employed as micro and macro hedges, which OLB significantly built up during 2021.